GED High School Equivalency Program

 - Achieve success with your academic and career goals

 Classes for fall will begin August 17.
-All classes will be in an online format.
+All classes will be in an online format which will include at least two Zoom sessions per week.

 Please call 217-735-1731 or email firstname.lastname@example.org and leave your name and number to be contacted for future registration dates and class information.